Contract vs. Full-Time Nurses: Pros and Cons

 1. Decreased Commitment to Contract Assignment

-Some 1099 nurses don’t feel the same dedication toward your facility and values as your W2 employees, who have a longer term commitment.
-A contract nurse’s lack of interest and investment in their assignment can disrupt the work environment and negatively impact your facility’s culture.
+Some 1099 nurses don’t feel the same dedication toward your facility and organizational values as do your W2 employees, who have a longer term commitment and are more invested in the company’s success.
+A contract nurse’s potential lack of interest and investment in their assignment can disrupt your work environment and negatively impact your facility’s culture.

 2. Decreased Oversight

-The 1099 nurse isn’t subject to your nursing leadership’s supervision, training, or remediation.
-This will compromise safety when your contract nurses receive different training than your staff, and management can’t oversee how well (or poorly) the contract nurse performs their job.
-This is a significant factor when considering contract vs. full-time employees.
+A 1099 nurse isn’t subject to your nursing leadership’s supervision, training, or remediation.
+This can compromise patient safety as contract nurses receive different training than your staff and can’t be directly managed by your leadership team.
+This is a significant factor to consider when hiring independent contract nurses vs. full-time employees.

 3. Increased Liability

-Some states don’t require 1099 contractors to carry workers’ comp insurance, which covers their medical bills, damages, and loss of income when injured at work.
+Some states don’t require independent nurse contractors to carry workers’ compensation insurance, which covers their medical bills, damages, and loss of income when injured at work.
 If a nurse doesn’t have insurance and gets hurt at your facility, they can sue your organization to recoup their costs.

-Another form of liability is contract vs. full-time misclassification when an organization treats a 1099 nurse like a W2 nurse by controlling their responsibilities, finances, and schedule.
-The facility risks legal and financial penalties and is responsible for paying benefits, back pay, and delinquent taxes if found liable in a lawsuit.
+Another form of liability is employee misclassification.
+When an organization treats a 1099 nurse like a W2 nurse by controlling their responsibilities, finances, and schedule, they risk legal and financial penalties.
+If they’re found liable in a lawsuit, they may be required to pay benefits, back pay, and delinquent taxes.

 Full-Time (W2) Employment: Pros